 Foster nickel mine was mined by WMC between 1981/82 and 1994.
 The nickel trough systems accessed underground at this mine produced over 60,000 tonnes of nickel metal.
 Foster’s nickel production represented up to 30% of the feed at WMC’s Kambalda Concentrator during its peak production period.
 Lunnon Metals has completed a reinterpretation of the mine environment and considers that the central and upper flank areas of the main mine represent an excellent extensional discovery opportunity, together with a new interpretation of the orientation and structural setting of the deeper parts of the trough that create opportunities for discovery proximal to existing mine development.
-The mine is host to three distinct nickel mineralised surfaces or shoots that contain current Mineral Resources reported in accordance with JORC 2012 guidelines.
+The mine is host to four distinct nickel mineralised surfaces or shoots that contain current Mineral Resources reported in accordance with JORC 2012 guidelines and approximately 45 sub-surfaces that play host to historical nickel mineralisation when the mine closed in 1994.

 Excluding areas of the mine where mineralisation has now been estimated in accordance with the JORC 2012 guidelines and reported as Mineral Resources (namely Foster 85H, South and Warren Shoots) significant nickel metal was still reported by WMC at the time of closure in 1996.
 Note this original historical WMC figure is not capable of being reported under JORC 2012 guidelines.